 LJ's Jig takes a largely vertical approach to cutting your AR-15's receiver for the lower parts kit.
 Using the provided drill bits, you’ll first remove a large portion of aluminum from inside the main fire control cavity by drilling various pilot holes.
 Quick and easy.
 The jig tells you how far down to drill.
 All you need to do is control the press.

 You’ll then use the end mill bits for light cutting and cleaning up the receiver’s walls before cutting a hole for the trigger.
-Lastly, reinforced drill bushings on each side plate ensure your hammer, trigger, and safety pin holes are drilled perfectly through the receiver.
+Lastly, reinforced drill bushings on the right side plate ensure your hammer, trigger, and safety pin holes are drilled perfectly through the receiver.
 No measurements required for these.
 Then you're done!
 The whole process takes about 1 to 2 hours for first-timers.

 It’s All in The Bits